Malaysian Business Reporting System (MBRS) – What you need to know

 Companies qualifying for audit exemption can file a full set of unaudited financial statements in XBRL format along with a statement that the company is qualified for audit exemption and that the shareholders do not request for an audit that particular year.
 Unaudited financial reports should be filed within 30 days of its circulation.

 c) Exemption Application

-All registered companies can file requisitions for specific exemptions regarding the filing of annual reports and financial statements in compliance with Companies Act 2016.
+All registered companies can file requisitions for specific exemptions regarding filing annual reports and financial statements in compliance with the Companies Act 2016.

 2. How to generate and submit the XBRL reports: